-A user-friendly website is an art of designing a website in a user-friendly format.
+A user-friendly website is the art of designing a website in a user-friendly format.
 You have to make your website’s layout equally enticing to your customers when you want it fancy.
 As per the feedback received, the layout of your store must be planned.
 It doesn’t mean you have to listen to it all and disregard the norms.
 However, this means that you have to find the best way to customize your website layout according to its usability.

 Do not confuse your consumers with the characteristics and features offered.
 Be careful about the range and implementation methods, from graphics to the features you want to add to your shop.
-Your ultimate aim is to give your apps and end-customers a seamless experience.
+Your ultimate aim is to give your apps and end customers a seamless experience.

 15 Musts for Your E-Commerce Website

 You want a few things from your users before they give you their dollars or their trust.
 Some of this stuff is real; some of it is intangible.
 Some of these things are good for you, all of them are good for your clients, and if you want to keep your customers coming back, all of them are important.

 Your clients want to distinguish your platform from other sites clearly.
 They want to see your logo and the colors of your company in ways that are identifiable immediately.
 You will have to find ways to distinguish your site if your brand’s colors are similar to other brands, particularly competitors.
 Confused consumers are less likely to feel like a good experience has been had.

 Shoppers would like to find out what’s hot.
 Only tell them upfront.
 Please don’t make them hunt for the things they are searching for that you recognize.

 If the news has favorably listed your brand, many shoppers want to know about it.
 This increases their confidence in the selection of your goods.
 Please do not depend on them to see these news stories on another website.
 Make sure your site has easy access to news stories.

 5. Deals and Free Stuff